Abdullah bin Thunayan Al Saud: Early years

 Abdullah bin Thunayan was a great-grandson of Thunayan bin Saud, who was the brother of Muhammad bin Saud, founder of the Emirate of Diriyah.
 Therefore, he was a great-great-grandson of the founder of the Al Saud dynasty, Saud bin Muhammad.

 Until 1841 Abdullah was in southern Iraq under the protection of the Muntafiq tribe.
-He first came Hejaz and made several unsuccessful attempts to capture the Emirate of Nejd.
+It was at that time that he first came to Hejaz and made several unsuccessful attempts to capture the Emirate of Nejd.

 Reign

-Abdullah's third-cousin Khalid bin Saud, the Emir of Nejd, had been backed by the Egyptians and lost power when they had to leave Nejd in 1840.
-Finally Abdullah ousted Khalid bin Saud in December 1841.
+Abdullah's third cousin Khalid bin Saud, the Emir of Nejd, had been backed by the Egyptians and lost power when they had to leave Nejd in 1840.
+Finally Abdullah ousted Emir Khalid in December 1841.
 Abdullah's major supporter was the ruler of Al Hariq, Turki Al Hazzani.
-He was also supported by the descendants of Muhammad ibn Abd al-Wahhab and other significant tribal leaders who regarded Khalid bin Saud as the illegitimate ruler due to his alliance with the Egyptians.
-Abdullah ruled the emirate from Riyadh.
+He was also supported by the descendants of Muhammad ibn Abd al-Wahhab and other significant tribal leaders who regarded Khalid bin Saud as an illegitimate ruler due to his alliance with the Egyptians.
+As a result of this support Abdullah was titled as imam.
+He ruled the emirate from Riyadh.

 In 1842 Bahraini royal Mohammed bin Khalifa asked help from Abdullah following his defeat at al Nasfah battle against the ruler of Bahrain, Abdullah bin Ahmad Al Khalifa.
 He was granted asylum, but not military assistance.
-In 1843 Faisal bin Turki bin Abdullah Al Saud, another third-cousin of Abdullah was released by the Egyptians in Cairo and managed to regain the rulership of the Emirate in May 1843.
+In 1843 Faisal bin Turki bin Abdullah Al Saud, another third cousin of Abdullah was released by the Egyptians in Cairo and managed to regain the rulership of the Emirate in May 1843.